annatequilaa/Unit-3/Project/Resubmission.md

 5. When the package is ordered, a pop up notification would appear on the screen of the user to inform them of the estimated arrival time.
     - [Issue tackled: “Moreover, the students would need to be notified when packages are delivered because food has a short expiry date.”]

+**What I changed:** I removed the testing data from the database screenshot in this section.
 ## Criterion B: Design

 ### System Diagram